 How to join the Cape Town libraries?

 Membership in the public libraries in Cape Town is free for residents in Cape Town.
-Visitors or expats without temporary or permanent residency permit will have to pay a facilities fee of R60.
+Visitors or expats without temporary or permanent residency permit will have to pay a facilities fee.

 Choose a public library in your vicinity and apply for a coded library card.
 The application process usually takes three days, then you can collect your card and start using it.